Kazakhconcert: History

 The main purpose of the "Kazakhconcert" concert organization is to popularize the best samples of musical works, to create highly original, artistic and musical concert programs, to ensure that concert events are generally accessible to all segments of the population and regions of the country, and to contribute to the further development of Kazakh culture.
-"Kazakhconcert" conducts its activity on the basis of a unique and most significant architectural structure of the country - the Central Concert Hall "Kazakhstan".

 The best artists and creative teams of the country, which represent all genres of creativity: folklore, classical, pop and musical theater, work in "Kazakhconcert".
 The creative team includes the Kazakh State Folklore Ensemble "Astana Sazy", Kazakh State Symphony Orchestra, State Trio "Forte Trio", State Musical Theatre "Astana Musical", Folk Art Department "Halyk Kazynasy", VIA "Saz&soul", group "Nazar" and others.
-Concerts and musicals of the creative teams of "Kazakhconcert" always gather a wide audience, and the programs are distinguished by a variety of genres and high professionalism of the performers.
+Concerts and musicals of the creative teams of "Kazakhconcert" frequently gather a wide audience, and the programs are distinguished by a variety of genres and the high professionalism of the performers.

 In February 2018, by order of the Minister of Culture and Sports of the Republic of Kazakhstan, the famous composer, Honored Worker of Kazakhstan Zhenis Seidullauly was appointed as the director of the State Concert Organization "Kazakhconcert".
 Creative potential and technical capabilities allow "Kazakhconcert" to hold important and large-scale cultural events of the country at a high level.
-Over the past three years the concert organization has implemented more than 300 television, international and national projects.
+Over the past three years, the concert organization has implemented more than 300 television, international and national projects.